Qilin — Mythical Creature of Benevolence, Strength, and Auspiciousness

 Images of Qilin Carved on Stone Fence of the Yuan Dynasty (1271 — 1368) — Capital Museum (Photo by Dongmaiying)

 However, generally, Qilin is colorful, and has a single horn, with a dragon or lion’s head, elk’s body, tiger’s eyes, dragon's scales, cattle's hooves, and ox’s tail.

 However, with strong hooves and sharp horns, they had never trampled on anything; with such intimidating and strong power, they had never attacked anyone.

 What Does Qilin Symbolize in Chinese Culture?

-Qilin appeared with sage Confucius, hence, it has been the auspicious representative of:
+For the connection to the sage Confucius, Qilin has been the auspicious representative of:

 Flourishing and Peaceful;

 Omen of Appearing of Sages and Future Greatness;

-Qilin Court, a hall in the royal palace of the Western Han Dynasty (202 BC — 8 AD), inside placed pictures of exceptional and contributive generals and ministers that were approved by emperors.
+Qilin Court, a hall in the royal palace of the Western Han Dynasty (202 BC — 8 AD), placed pictures of exceptional and contributive generals and ministers that were approved by emperors.

 Since then, Qilin Court or Qilin Ge has been representative of exceptional accomplishment and supreme honor.

 Qilin Hoof Shape Golds of the Western Han Dynasty, Made Under Command of Emperor Wu of Han (156 BC — 87 BC) to Memorize Encountering of A Qilin During His Hunting and to Award Nobles and Contributive Officials — Nanchang Relic Museum for Haihun Principality of Han Dynasty (Photo by Dongmaiying)

 In front of buildings, their statues are widely used to exorcise evil spirits, protect, and bring people living inside with good luck.

 In Qing Dynasty (1636 — 1912), Qilin was the pattern for the highest-ranked military officials to be embroidered on their clothes (in Chinese is Buzi).

 Qilin Dance, from a royal performance to a civilians' celebration, has been a traditional dance in important festivals to pray for good harvests and happy lives.

 Qilin's images, embroidered on clothes, painted on pictures, and made into amulets, which are given to women and kids to wear, have been a popular tradition in Chinese culture, to pray for healthy babies, and for kids to grow into brilliant and strong people.

-As a kindhearted and powerful creature, Qilin's statues have been widely used for Fengshui purposes and are believed can bring people fortune, wealth, luck, kids, and success.
+As a kindhearted and powerful creature, Qilin statues have been widely used for Fengshui purposes and are believed can bring people fortune, wealth, luck, kids, and success.